 Staying in a castle gets you closer to royalty, celebrities, legends – and ghosts?
 Here are some of the best castles to stay in Europe for a romantic, royal, or spooky adventure.

 Staying in a castle is one way to bring a little enchantment to a European getaway.
-Here are some of the best castles to stay in Europe, sorted by country:
+Instead of a homestay for your next trip, here are some of the best castles to stay in Europe, sorted by country:

 Want to plan a fairytale trip in Europe?
 Before you jet off, it's important to make sure you have the right travel insurance to cover you along the way.
 World Nomads offers simple and flexible travel insurance which you can buy at home or on the road.
 They also offer loads of advice to help you travel more confidently.
 So what are you waiting for, get a quote today!